- Home

 - hair loss or thinning

-- you may also be more likely to catch infections.
+- being more likely to catch infections

 → READ MORE: Targeted therapy for stomach cancer